§ 5-65-1. Definitions.

 (ii) A certificate of registration is necessary for each "business entity" regardless of the fact that each entity may be owned by the same individual.

-(8) "Hearing officer" means a person designated by the executive director to hear contested claims or cases, contested enforcement proceedings, and contested administrative fines, in accordance with the "administrative procedures act," chapter 35 of title 42.
+(7) "Hearing officer" means a person designated by the director of the department of business regulation or the director's designee to hear contested claims or cases, contested enforcement proceedings, and contested administrative fines, in accordance with the "administrative procedures act," chapter 35 of title 42.

 (11) "Person" means any natural person, joint venture, partnership, corporation, or other business or legal entity who or that enters into a contract for construction.

 (12) "Prime contractor" means a person who or that enters into a contract for construction with the project owner.

 (13) "Retainage" means a portion or percentage of a payment due pursuant to a contract for construction that is withheld to ensure full performance of the contract for construction.